Use time and billing software to create more accurate invoices and automate your accounting processes. Learn what to look for and how to get started.

 To understand the value of your projects, take the invoiced cost and divide it by the amount of time you invested.
 A $1,000 contract might sound like a winner, but if it takes you 40 hours to complete, it might not be worth the energy you put into it.
 Small business owners may forget to account for the overhead costs associated with being a sole proprietor, including self-employment taxes.
 Add on any other non-business spending you may be incurring regularly (such as child care and your hot lavender lattes) and your earnings can get reduced to unsustainable levels.

 Your rate might seem amazing until you understand the impact that time has on profitability.
-Time tracking and billing software can help you get head around this exceptionally important data, and then empower you to make important business decisions related to the projects or services you offer and the rates you offer them.
+Time tracking and billing software can help you get head around this exceptionally important data, and then empower you to make important business decisions related to project budgeting, pricing, and more.

-HoneyBook’s versatile time tracker offers manual time input when working on a desktop computer, or a stopwatch-based tracker for iOS and Android devices.
-In both cases, you can track time separately for each contract and avoid confusion.
+HoneyBook’s versatile time tracker also offers manual time input when working on a desktop computer.
 You can also add notes that you and your clients can use to verify the accuracy of the tracked work and to separate out unbillable admin time from billable hours.